The new reality: A $700 monthly car payment

 High car payments are affecting all car-buying segments

 During Cox Automotive’s quarterly auto industry call, senior economist Charlie Chesbrough said, “No buyer can escape these higher rates.
-They are being passed along to everyone, and this means that monthly payments will be pushed even higher.”
+They are being passed along to everyone, meaning monthly payments will be pushed even higher.”

 On the other end of the spectrum, Edmunds recently reported 14.3% of consumers are committing to monthly car payments of $1,000 or more when financing a new vehicle.
 The report pointed to consumer preferences for luxury brands and large trucks and SUVs as one factor behind these $1,000-plus car payments.

 Says Drury, “I tell people if a $1,000 car payment makes sense for you mathematically and for your budget, that’s fine.
-But we see in our data where someone may be paying $1,400 a month for a 72-month term at 10% APR.
+But we see in our data that someone may be paying $1,400 monthly for a 72-month term at a 10% APR.
 We’re talking about nearly $30,000 in finance fees.
 That I cannot advocate.”

 When waiting to buy a car isn’t an option